 They work closely with quality-focused suppliers and pride themselves on being able to source and provide only the highest quality speciality coffees that are freshly roasted in small batches.

 The folks behind Rounton Coffee Roasters invest time and expertise to make sure the coffee offerings are only the best.
-As well as this, they appreciate the importance of travelling to origin, having visited Tanzania and El Salvador as well as Sumatra
+As well as this, they appreciate the importance of travelling to the origin, having visited Tanzania and El Salvador as well as Sumatra

 In this year’s most recent trip to El Salvador, the team settled on three lots of coffee which are now part of their lineup.
 Be on the lookout for those coffees!
 There will also be cupping sessions and a talk held at their shop in Middlesbrough, covering the trip to El Salvador, and an overview of processing methods in coffee production.